Maria Magdalena Church: History

 The church's history dates back to the 1350s when King Magnus Eriksson with the permission of Pope Clement VI had a funeral chapel built on the location and dedicated it to Mary Magdalene.
 What then happened to the building is poorly documented.
 A copperplate depicts it as a small building with a single nave adorned with a large tower with a pointy spire.

 When Gustav Vasa liberated Stockholm in the early 1520s, his troops led by Peder Fredag (see Peder Fredags Gränd) encamped in the chapel and suffered severe losses when the troops of Christian II of Denmark attacked from the city.
 This might have been one of the reasons Vasa had all churches, monasteries, and chapels on the ridges surrounding the city destroyed after the introduction of Protestantism in 1527, including the chapel of Mary Magdalene.
 However, his son King John III started the construction of a new church on the location in 1588.
 His death in 1592 caused construction work to halt, and the church remained uncompleted until 1634.

 Both Nicodemus Tessin the Elder and the Younger gave the church its Baroque appearance.
 The spire of the former, however, inaugurated in 1676 and according to himself the most beautiful spire in Stockholm, was destroyed in a fire in 1759 together with some 300 buildings in the neighbourhood.
 Superintendent Carl Johan Cronstedt was commissioned to rebuild the church and had his task completed in 1763.
 He humbly respected both his older colleagues and preserved much of their design, and the church is still largely intact since.
+Johan Hafwersatt and Christian von Thum painted the decorative elements at the Church in 1683-1684.

-An interior restoration was made in 1927 and the exterior yellow colour was ameliorated in 1986.
+An interior restoration was made in 1927 and the exterior yellow colour was improved in 1986.